jimandreas/ChatGPT_algorithmsInKotlin/README.md

 The repo uses the gradle system to build (*.kts) and is run in the awesome IntelliJ IDEA integrated developement environment (IDE).
-Currentl version installed is v2021.3.3.
+Current version installed is v2021.3.3.

 ## LeetCode problems solved